Futyx/IAMDb/README.md

 IAMDb is a Vue 3 application that allows users to search for movies using an external API.
 It fetches movie details, including ratings, summaries, and more, providing a user-friendly interface for movie enthusiasts.

 ## Features
-- Search for movies by title
+- Search for movies by title  , country, year and genres
 - View detailed information about each movie
 - Responsive design for optimal viewing on various devices